google/WebFundamentals/src/content/en/progressive-web-apps/checklist.md

           <li>
             Open a representative page in
             <a href="https://developers.facebook.com/tools/debug/">Facebook's crawler</a>
-            and ensure the looks reasonable.
+            and ensure it looks reasonable.
           </li>
           <li>
             Check that <a href="https://dev.twitter.com/cards/overview">Twitter